lowRISC/opentitan/doc/rm/comportability_specification/index.md

 }
 {{< /wavejson >}}

+### Status Type Interrupt

+Status type interrupts forwards the internal status signals to the local processor.
+They may or may not be latched inside the hw module.
+The difference between the event type and status type interrupt is the persistence.
+The status type interrupts do not drop the interrupt lines until the cause signals are dropped by the processor or hardware logic
+SW is responsible to mask the interrupts if they want to process the interrupt in a deferred way.

+{{< wavejson >}}
+{
+  signal: [
+    { name: 'Clock',                  wave: 'p.............' },
+    { name: 'event',                  wave: '0..1......0...' },
+    { name: 'INTR_ENABLE',            wave: '1.............' },
+    { name: 'INTR_STATE',             wave: '0...1......0..' },
+    { name: 'intr_o',                 wave: '0...1......0..' },
+    { name: 'SW addresses the cause', wave: '0.........10..' },
+  ],
+  head: {
+    text: 'Interrupt Latching and Clearing',
+  },
+  foot: {
+    text: 'status lasts until processor addresses the cause',
+    tock: 0
+  },
+}
+{{< /wavejson >}}

 ### Interrupts per module

 A peripheral generates a separate interrupt for each event and sends them all as bundle to the local processor's interrupt module.